Home

 Efficiencies (usually of the Murphree variety) and HETPs often are estimated simply from past experience with similar processes, and a new one might be expected to have approximately the same efficiency (or HETP).
 However, for new processes that have not been built this approach is of no use whatsoever (and sometimes fails even for old ones).

 There are many other pitfalls connected with the use of efficiencies but we don't have the space to go into details here.
-We suggest that you consult our extensive reading list.
+We suggest that you consult our extensive reading list .

-OK, so what?
+OK, I get that; so what?

-I'm convinced.
 How may I obtain ChemSep?

 As we said above, you can download the LITE version free of charge.
 But you won't be able to try the nonequilibrium model with that version.